- Oops!Something went wrong.Please try again later.

 Facebook, in a statement released Monday, was eager to clarify that they never made a value judgment about "Unstoppable," and the whole situation was the result of a minor glitch in their system.

-Facebook's communications manager, Michael Kirkland, told a reporter for Christian Post, "From what we can tell, the address purchased for the movie was previously being used as a spam site and it hadn't been refreshed in our system yet. ...
+The social media site's communications manager, Michael Kirkland, said there was a reason for the confusion.
+Kirkland told a reporter for Christian Post, "From what we can tell, the address purchased for the movie was previously being used as a spam site and it hadn't been refreshed in our system yet. ...
 We were in direct contact with Kirk's team and reversed the block as soon as we confirmed the address was no longer being used for spam."

 Yahoo!
-Movies reached out to Cameron's manager for comment.
-He pointed us in the direction of a September 12-through-13 New York City media tour and said Cameron wasn't immediately available to talk.
+Movies reached out to Kirk Cameron's manager for comment.
+He pointed us in the direction of a September 12-through-13 New York City media tour and said Cameron wasn't immediately available for comment.